matters-in-media-art/mattersinmediaart.org/acquiring-time-based-media-art.md

       <div class="card-content black-text">
         <h3>Copyright agreeement</h3>
         <p>
-        Because ownership of an artwork does not necessarily include ownership of the copyright to that artwork this document is an authorisation from the Copyright Holder to the Owner of a work of art permitting the Owner to, for example, reproduce the work in publications and/or for preservation purposes.
+        Because ownership of an artwork does not necessarily include ownership of the copyright to that artwork this document is an authorization from the Copyright Holder to the Owner of a work of art permitting the Owner to, for example, reproduce the work in publications and/or for preservation purposes.
 This template is an agreement between the Copyright Holder (usually the artist) and the collector (referred to as the ‘Museum’ in the document).
-It can be used as a general licence agreement as well as a document specific to time-based media.</p>
+It can be used as a general license agreement as well as a document specific to media art.</p>
         <br>
         <div class="chip"><i class="large material-icons">play_for_work</i>RTF, 30KB </div>
       </div>